 The Rendezvous is a regular gathering of Duke community members interested in exploring media arts, sciences, information, and cultures through informal project presentations and exchanges.
-Unless otherwise specified, we usually meet in the Smith Warehouse, Bay 10, 2nd floor, in the Collision Space on selected Thursdays at 4:30PM during the academic year.
+Unless otherwise specified, we usually meet in the Smith Warehouse, Bay 10, 2nd floor, in the Collision Space on selected Thursdays at 4:30PM (unless otherwise indicated) during the academic year.
 (Fall 2012-Spring 2015 Archives)

 Please contact our Rendezvous organizer, Patrick Herron, if you are interested in sharing your work with us.

 April 13: Michael J K Walsh, NTU Singapore, “‘Prayers Long Silent’: Protecting endangered heritage in post-conflict Cyprus”